kachayev/fn.py/README.md

 `Fn.py` library provides you with missing "batteries" to get maximum from functional approach even in mostly-imperative program.

+More about functional approach from my Pycon UA 2012 talks: [Functional Programming with Python](http://ua.pycon.org/static/talks/kachayev/#/).

 ## Scala-style lambdas definition